Sravanthi-Duddeti/Pizza-Sales-Data-Analysis/README.md

 ![image](https://github.com/Sravanthi-Duddeti/Pizza-Sales-Data-Analysis/assets/128029018/e6247d0b-4cc0-4941-bf58-f8f2c4461b25)

  INSIGHTS
-• FRIDAYS, THURSDAYS and SATURDAYS have the highest sales volume, comprising about 47% of total weekly sales, while Sundays and Tuesdays are typically slower days with lower sales.
+• FRIDAYS,SATURDAYS have the highest sales volume, comprising about 47% of total weekly sales, while Sundays and Tuesdays are typically slower days with lower sales.

 • Peak sales occur during the SECOND QUARTER of the year and JULY being the month with highest sale.